JackBrenn/quakejs/README.md

 While NPM dependencies and code have been updated to modern standards, not all dependencies could be upgraded to the latest versions without a major overhaul of the backend code. **QuakeJS should be considered insecure due to its aging codebase.**

 **Recommendations:**
-- 🔒 Run in an isolated environment (Rootles Podman container recommended - See link at the top of this README)
+- 🔒 Run in an isolated environment (rootles podman)
 - 🌐 Do not expose directly to the internet without additional security measures
 - 🛡️ Use behind a reverse proxy with rate limiting
 - 📊 Monitor for unusual activity if running publicly